 adventure cruises as one possibility in your plans.

-Other reasons we might take a cruise would be...
+Besides difficult to get to destinations, other reasons we might take a cruise would be...

 --to experience an historic or interesting vessel